jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     ![Grid](img/dev/grid_4.png)

+    It's also possible to set the following parameters:
+    * actionHeading - set the title of the right column
+    * actionButton - set the button text for each row
+    * addButton - set the button text for the Entry row
+    * showMenu - boolean to show a right-click menu

 ####Get Grids

+* `.getGridRow(title, rowNumber)`
+    Returns a list of values representing the specified row.

-* `.getGridEntries(title)`
+* `.getGridRowCount(title)`
-    If `addRow` was set when the *Grid* was created, this function will get the contents of the entry boxes.
-    They will be returned as a list, in the same order as the entry boxes.
+    Returns a count of how many rows are in the grid (not including the header row).

 * `.getGridSelectedCells(title)`
     Gets a dictionary of booleans, indicating the status of each cell.
     True indicates the cell is selected, False indicates the cell is not selected.
     The name of each entry on the dictionary will be in the format ROW-COLUMN, eg. 0-2

-* `.getGridRowCount(title)`
+* `.getGridEntries(title)`
-    Returns a count of how many rows are in the grid (not including the header row).
+    If `addRow` was set when the *Grid* was created, this function will get the contents of the entry boxes.
+    They will be returned as a list, in the same order as the entry boxes.

 ####Set Grids